 Interactive Analysis provides simple and advanced search facilities for source code.
-To use the simple search facility, enter the text for the search in the field next to the subtractive analysis locates text matches as you type.
-Click the subtractive button or press Enter to navigate to the next matching construct.
+To use the simple search facility, enter the text for the search in the field next to the 🚨 button on the tool bar.
+Interactive Analysis locates text matches as you type.
+Click the 🗐 button or press Enter to navigate to the next matching construct.

-To view matching constructs in a list, click the adjacent 🔽 button.
+To view matching constructs in a list, click the adjacent button.
 From the drop-down menu, choose: